Climate-Related Information Disclosures Based on TCFD Recommendations

 • Reduced lifecycle costs due to product development with low-carbonization in mind

-• Consideration of find particle synthesis technologies with high energy efficiency
+• Consideration of fine particle synthesis technologies with high energy efficiency

 Market Increased raw material and energy procurement costs Medium to long term Medium